-Baptism is a sacrament of the church.
+Baptism is a sacrament of the church and is celebrated during a service of worship of the congregation.
 In the case of a baby or young child, it includes sprinkling the forehead with water ‘in the name of the Father, the Son and the Holy Spirit’ and is a commitment of faith on the part of one or both parents.
 It is a sign of entry into the church community.
 Parents who bring their children for Infant Baptism express their own faith in God and promise to bring their child up within the life of the church.

 Some parents are not sure about their own Christian faith or do not feel able to promise to bring up their child within the life of the church.
 The service of Infant Blessing gives them the opportunity to come to church, to express their gratitude for their baby’s birth, and to be assured of God’s love for them and their child.

 Believer’s baptism is when a person seeks baptism for themselves either as an adult or a child of an age when they can make the promises for themselves.
 Adults who have already been baptised as a child can renew the baptismal promises made on their behalf when a baby.
 Baptism as an adult is usually associated with coming into membership of the local church.